 If you want to switch your primary domain to another domain, see these steps.

-Step 1.
-Choose how to use your domain with G Suite
+STEP 1.
+Choose how to use your domain with G Suite or Cloud Identity

 Decide whether to add your domain as a domain alias or as an additional domain.